rugbyprof/3013-Algorithms/Assignments/03-A03/README.md

 YOURLASTMNAME
 ```

-- Print it out and turn it in beginning of class Tuesday with your commented code!
+- Print it out and turn it in beginning of class Thursday with your commented code!